-College prep tutor Katarina is thrilled to have returned to the D.C. area after several years in the Northeast and abroad.
+Katarina has been working as an Essay Specialist since 2017 when she returned to the D.C. area after several years in the Northeast and abroad.
 She is a proud graduate of the International Baccalaureate program at Richard Montgomery High School in Rockville, Maryland, and began her college career at Elon University in North Carolina.
-After packing in four years’ worth of sweet tea and Southern charm into two semesters, she transferred to Fordham University at Lincoln Center where she graduated Summa Cum Laude and Phi Beta Kappa with a B.A. in International Studies.
+After packing in four years’ worth of sweet tea and Southern charm into two semesters, she transferred to Fordham University at Lincoln Center where she graduated summa cum laude and Phi Beta Kappa with a B.A. in International Studies.

-Katarina began her international experiences as an undergraduate, with a six-month stint in Tunisia.
-While in North Africa, she worked with teenagers learning English and discovered her passion for tutoring.
-Following graduation, she accepted a fellowship at the Asian University for Women (AUW) in Bangladesh.
-At AUW, Katarina served as a career adviser, teaching assistant, and writing tutor.
-Working with students from over 15 different countries on written projects ranging from resumes to academic applications to senior theses was the highlight of her fellowship.
+Katarina began her international experiences as an undergraduate, with a six-month stint in Tunisia, where she worked with teenagers learning English and discovered her passion for tutoring.
+Following graduation, she accepted a fellowship at the Asian University for Women (AUW) in Bangladesh, where she served as a career adviser, teaching assistant, and writing tutor.
+Working with students from over 15 different countries on written products, ranging from resumes to senior theses, was the highlight of her fellowship.
 More recently, Katarina has provided project management and writing support for organizations that include the British Embassy in Washington, Partners in Health, the National Democratic Institute and Oxford University Press.

-Outside of school and work, Katarina is an American history buff and enjoys visiting the many historical places and soaking in the natural beauty of the Mid-Atlantic region.
+Outside of school and work, Katarina is an American history buff and an Irish dancer.
+She also enjoys soaking in the natural beauty of the Mid-Atlantic region.